hannahbroshar/christmas/source/about/about.rst

 **Katelyn:**

     Katelyn is a softmore student from Manchester, IA.
 She is involved in Track.
-    She enjoys Netflix, workingout and playing with my dog.
+    She enjoys Netflix, working out and playing with her dog.

     * Major: Computer Science and CIS
     * Hometown: Manchester, Iowa